neondatabase/website/content/docs/reference/pgvector.md

 ### Embeddings

-An embedding is a way to represent data points (such as words, images, or other elements) as vectors.
-Embeddings help capture the relationships and similarities between data points, making it easier for machine learning algorithms to process and analyze them.
+An embedding is a technique that transforms data points into vectors, enabling machine learning algorithms to efficiently process and analyze them.
+This transformation captures the relationships and similarities between data points, allowing algorithms to identify patterns and make accurate predictions.

-A simple example involves word embeddings for natural language processing.
-Suppose you have three words: "apple", "orange", and "car".
-We can represent each word as a vector in a 2-dimensional space:
+A widely used example of embeddings is in natural language processing, where words are represented as vectors.
+For instance, consider the words "apple", "orange", and "car".
+By representing each word as a vector in a 2-dimensional space, you can visually observe their relationships:

 Apple: (1.2, 0.8)
 Orange: (1.1, 0.9)
 Car: (0.3, 1.5)

-In this 2D space, the vectors for "apple" and "orange" are close together, indicating that they are more similar to each other than they are to "car".
-This embedding has captured the relationship between these words in a way that a machine learning algorithm can understand and use.
+In this space, the vectors for "apple" and "orange" are closer together than either is to "car", indicating that they are more similar to each other than to "car".
+This relationship is captured by vectors in a way that machine learning algorithms can easily understand and utilize for a variety of tasks.

 ## Enable the pgvector extension